Tags : Monument

 Nearest Metro Station : Delhi Gate (1.5 km away)

 Planning a Trip?
 Ask Your Question

-Rajghat is a memorial in Delhi where Mahatma Gandhi, Father of the Nation was cremated followed by his assassination in the year 1948.
-The cenotaph commemorating his memory is a simple black marble structure that sits in the midst of a beautiful lush green garden.
-The place is visited by locals as well as foreigners and various delegates and VIPs to pay their homage to the Father of the Nation.
+Rajghat is a memorial in Delhi where Mahatma Gandhi, Father of the Nation, was cremated followed by his assassination in the year 1948.
+The cenotaph commemorating his memory is a simple black marble structure that sits amid a beautiful garden.
+The place is visited by locals as well as foreigners and various delegates to pay their homage to the Father of the Nation.
+A prayer is held every Friday, the day he died at Rajghat.

 In addition to being Mahatma Gandhi's memorial, Rajghat is also a celebration of his illustrious life.
-Gandhiji's philosophy is projected through picture, sculpture and photos At Gandhi memorial Museum at Rajghat, his life and philosophy of Sarvodaya Movement are also shown through a film in English and Hindi between 9:30 AM till 5:30 PM except on Thursday.
-A prayer is held every Friday, the day he died at Rajghat.
+Gandhiji's philosophy is projected through picture, sculpture and photos.
+At Gandhi memorial Museum at Rajghat, his life and philosophy of Sarvodaya Movement are also shown through a film in English and Hindi between 9:30 AM till 5:30 PM except on Thursday.
 On Sunday, it is featured in Hindi at 4 PM and at 5 PM in English.

 Compare quotes from upto 3 travel agents for free